Nylander, Komarov lead Maple Leafs past Blue Jackets 5-2

+Toronto snuffed out the five-minute power play and then remained a man down for nearly two more minutes because no one had gone to the box to serve the time.
+The penalty-kill seemed to flatten the Blue Jackets, and the Maple Leafs cruised to a 5-2 victory.

+''I think that took a lot of momentum away from them,'' said Nazem Kadri, who had a goal and an assist for Toronto. ''They started the second and third periods off pretty well, and that (penalty kill) just came up huge for us.''
-COLUMBUS, Ohio (AP) -- William Nylander and Leo Komarov each had a goal and an assist and the Toronto Maple Leafs beat the Columbus Blue Jackets 5-2 on Wednesday night.

-Auston Matthews and Nazem Kadri also scored, and Frederik Andersen had 32 saves as Toronto stayed in the thick of the playoff hunt in the Atlantic Division.
-Nikita Zaitsev scored an empty-net goal after the Blue Jackets pulled their goalie for a sixth skater near the end.
+William Nylander and Leo Komarov had a goal and an assist each, and Auston Matthews and Nikita Zaitsev also tallied for Toronto.
+Frederik Andersen had 32 saves as the Maple Leafs stayed in the thick of the playoff hunt in the Atlantic Division.

-The Blue Jackets fought back from a 2-0 first-period deficit to tie the game in the second, but were held scoreless in the final period, despite playing with a man advantage for nearly seven minutes because Toronto had failed to put a player in the box to serve a penalty.
+The Blue Jackets fought back from a 2-0 first-period deficit to tie the game in the second, but were held scoreless in the final period, despite the strange extended power-play situation.

+''There's no excuse,'' Saad said. ''We've got to create more chances, more traffic.
+For us, that's kind of a key moment in the game where even if we don't score a goal we have to create some momentum off that, and they just outworked us.''

 Toronto struck first with 8:55 left in the opening period when the Blue Jackets' Zach Werenski turned the puck over deep in the defensive zone.
-Nazem Kadr collected it and chipped to Komarov, who beat Korpisalo from the doorstep.
+Kadri collected it and chipped to Komarov, who beat Korpisalo from the doorstep.

 The Maple Leafs took a 2-0 lead less than two minutes later on a power play when 19-year-old rookie Matthews, in the right place at the right time for a rebound, tucked in his team-leading 33rd goal of the season.